How will the new CQC strategy bring positive change to your care organisation?

 While the core purpose and values of the CQC remain steadfast, the strategy’s implementation is undergoing a significant overhaul.
 The CQC’s mission remains centered on ensuring health and social care services provide people with safe, effective, compassionate, high-quality care, while also encouraging continuous improvement.
 However, the approach to achieving these goals is evolving to better address the challenges faced in the industry.

-The New Single Assessment Framework: A Simplified Approach
+Read our Guide to Improving your CQC rating The New Single Assessment Framework: A Simplified Approach

 One of the cornerstones of the new strategy is the introduction of a single assessment framework.
 This framework replaces multiple assessments with a streamlined, unified approach.
 The familiar quality statements—focusing on safety, effectiveness, responsiveness, leadership, and care—continue to be pivotal.
-However, Key Lines of Enquiries (KLOEs) are being replaced to new commitments that providers, commissioners, and system leaders must uphold.
+However, Key Lines of Enquiries (KLOEs) are being replaced to new quality statements that providers, commissioners, and system leaders must uphold.

 In line with the people-focused approach, the CQC has introduced six new evidence categories, including people’s experiences, feedback from staff and leaders, observations of care, feedback from partners, processes, and outcomes of care.
 This holistic approach provides a comprehensive view of care quality and helps organisations identify areas for improvement.

-They were impressed with our systems.
-The CQC looks at audits, incidents, and complaints in a lot of detail and having these items in a place where you can explain what happened, how it was resolved, what were the issues and what were the learnings is invaluable.
+"They were impressed with our systems.
+The CQC looks at audits, incidents, and complaints in a lot of detail and having these items in a place where you can explain what happened, how it was resolved, what were the issues and what were the learnings is invaluable."

 Empowering Your Organisation: How Radar Healthcare Can Help

 As the CQC embarks on this transformative journey, it’s crucial for your care organisation to be well-prepared and inspection-ready.
 This is where Radar Healthcare’s trusted risk, quality, and compliance software comes into play.
-Our all-in-one solution empowers your teams to collate, document, and organise evidence seamlessly, ensuring your organization is equipped to provide safe, high-quality care at the click of a button.
+Our all-in-one solution empowers your teams to collate, document, and organise evidence seamlessly, ensuring your organisation is equipped to provide safe, high-quality care at the click of a button.

 With features like audit management, integrated action plans, incident and event management, and more, Radar Healthcare’s software aligns perfectly with the CQC’s new strategy.
 Our software supports your journey towards improved CQC ratings by enabling you to demonstrate evidence-based care, maximise the effectiveness of care and treatment, and enhance communication between teams.